Opentrons/opentrons/api/docs/v2/new_modules.rst

 +-------------------------+-------------------------------------------+----------------------------------------------------------------------+

-Custom flat-bottom labware can be used with the Universal Flat Adapter. `Contact Opentrons Support <mailto:support@opentrons.com>`_ for assistance creating custom labware definitions for the Heater-Shaker.
+Custom flat-bottom labware can be used with the Universal Flat Adapter.
+If you need assistance creating custom labware definitions for the Heater-Shaker, `submit a request to Opentrons Support <https://support.opentrons.com/s/article/Requesting-a-custom-labware-definition>`_.

 Heating and Shaking
 ===================

-Heating and shaking operations are started and deactivate independently, and are treated differently due to the amount of time they take.
+Heating and shaking operations are controlled independently, and are treated differently due to the amount of time they take.
 Speeding up or slowing down the shaker takes at most a few seconds, so it is treated as a *blocking* command — all other command execution must wait until it is complete.
 In contrast, heating the module or letting it passively cool can take much longer, so the Python API gives you the flexibility to perform other pipetting actions while waiting to reach a target temperature.
 When holding at a target, you can design your protocol to run in a blocking or non-blocking manner.

 Blocking commands
 -----------------